jbcodeforce/aws-studies/docs/sa/saas.md

 # Software as a Service

-A licensing and delivery model whereby software is centrally managed and hosted by a provider and available to customers on a subsciption or pay-per-user basis.
+A licensing and delivery model whereby software is centrally managed and hosted by a provider and available to customers on a subsciption fee, or pay-per-user basis, or pay per usage basis.

 ## Concepts

-Everything done in SaaS is about multi-tenancy, data isolation and sharing resources like compute, networking and storage as part of the infrastructure.
+Everything done in SaaS is about multi-tenancy, data isolation and sharing resources like compute, networking and storage as part of the infrastructure to optimize cost of running the business.

 ![](./diagrams/saas/saas-core.drawio.png){ width=500 }

 **Figure 1**

-As illustrated in the figure above an onboarding / shared service component is needed to manage the multi-tenant platform.
+As illustrated in the figure above an *onboarding / shared service component* is needed to manage the multi-tenant platform.
 Any software vendor is bringing their own solution and it is highlighted as application specific domain.
-If we take a big data platform provider such application domain may look like the following architecture, which supports a map/reduce job execution environment with data ingestion, transformation and persistence:
+As an example, if we take a big data platform provider such application domain may look like in the following architecture diagram, which supports a map/reduce job execution environment with data ingestion, transformation and persistence:

 ![](./diagrams/saas/big-data-isv-starting.drawio.png)

 **Figure 2**

+A control plane manages cluster of worker nodes.
+Each worker node runs an executor that executes jobs.
+Jobs are the custom piece of code in Python, Scala, Java which performs the data ingestion, data transformation & enrichment, MAP/Reduce logic and persists the results to distributed storage.

 Footprint scales dynamically based on aggregate load of all tenants.
 All tenants are managed via a single operational control plane or lens.

-The Analytic component is very important to understand how the vendor's customers are using the platform, and how to optimize the usage of the platform.
+The Analytic component is very important to help marketing team to understand how the customers are using the platform, and how to optimize the usage of the platform.

-For the application domain, new features are deployed to all tenants, more quickly via DevOps adoption.
+For the application domain, new features are deployed to all tenants, more quickly via DevOps practices.

 ### Multi tenancy support approaches

-There are multiple patterns for multi-tenancy, some linked to business requirements and sometime technical reasons:
+There are multiple patterns for multi-tenancy, some linked to business requirements and sometime to technical reasons:

 ![](./diagrams/saas/saas-tenant-patterns.drawio.png)

 **Figure 3**

 * **Silo**: Each tenant gets unique set of infrastructure resources.
 As environments are partitioned, there is no cross-tenant impacts.
 Agility is compromised.
 Needed for strong regulatory and compliance.
 We can tune the configuration per tenant and get specific SLAs.
 It costs more and operations are more complex.
 The analytics services need to aggregate from those silos.
 Tenant may be mapped to AWS Account and a linked account to aggregate billing.
 Or based in VPC.
-* **Bridge**: a mix of silo and pool.
-Can be applied to the different level of the solution architecture, for example, web and data tier can be pool, and app layer in silo.
-* **Pool**: shared resources, centralized management, simplified deployment.
+* **Pool**: Shared resources, centralized management, simplified deployment.
 Compliance is a challenge and cross-tenant impacts with a all or nothing availability.
 The advantages are cost optimization and operation.
+* **Bridge**: A mix of silo and pool.
+Can be applied to the different level of the solution architecture, for example, web and data tier can be pool, and app layer in silo.

 It is important to decide what approach the SaaS architecture needs to support.